At0micBee/Panopticon/README.md

 # Description

 Machine Learning pipeline for PLATO data.
-We use a CNN to analyze simulated data to prepare for real data reduction in the near future.
+We use a CNN to analyze simulated data to prepare for real data analysis in the near future.

 The project is currently under development, more features and usage cases are coming.